dav1dddd/Dell-Optiplex-7010-Hackintosh-OpenCore/README.md

 ## config.plist - Use [ProperTree](https://github.com/corpnewt/ProperTree)
 - Language
     - `NVRAM -> Add -> 7C436110-AB2A-4BBB-A880-FE41995C9F82 -> prev-lang:kbd` - The value of this is HEX encoded.
 You will need to find the HEX for your language.
 This should be in the format of `lang-COUNTRY:keyboard`.
 For example. because I'm in the UK, I have set this to `en-GB:0`.
 You will need to specify your country here [HEX Encoder](https://www.convertstring.com/EncodeDecode/HexEncode), and replace the value with the HEX you are given.
-If the language on the macOS installer doesn't change, go to your macOS installer, press space and select "CleanNvram.efi", then the language should change.
+If the language on the macOS installer doesn't change, boot to your USB (which has OpenCore), press space and select "CleanNvram.efi", then the language should change.

 ## Networking
 Ethernet should be working.
 You can’t use USB tethering on your phone, as this will not work.
 You must use an Ethernet cable during installation.
 WiFi will not work until you have installed macOS and the driver required for your wireless adapter/card.
 You could also create a full macOS installer on your USB by creating a macOS virtual machine, and installing it from that to your USB.
 This way, you will not need an internet connection during installation.